aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 CA certificate has been generated during deployment (the private key is known).
 * Usage: configure the environment variable "TRUSTSTORE_BUCKET" to point to an S3 bucket (pre-configured to the Truststore bucket) and make sure the Lambda function has read/write access.
 * Place the CSR in the S3 bucket.
-You can use a folder.
+You can use a directory.
 * Configure a test event with a JSON event payload containing the key "csr_s3_key" with a value matching the S3 object key of the CSR in S3
 * Run the Lambda function manually.
 It will write the signed certificate at the same location, with the extension `.crt`.